All group exercise classes cancelled until further notice.

 Ideal for the beginner or someone who needs to be held accountable, to remain consistent, with his/her exercise behaviors.
 As trainers are available, clients may schedule two 30-minute appointments, per week, for one semester.

 The on-line training is for the advanced client, who has demonstrated proper form and biomechanics of exercising.
 After an initial consultation with the trainer, this client will receive two workouts, per week, via e-mail.
 The client exercises without direct supervision each week.
-Every three weeks, the trainer and the client meet for a 30 minute assessment of progress, at which time adjustments to the routine are agreed upon.
+Once a month, the trainer and the client meet for a 30 minute assessment of progress, at which time adjustments to the routine are agreed upon.

 The Semi-Private training is recommended for a small group (two to three people) who have similar fitness goals and comparable fitness levels.
 The two to three clients will meet 30-minutes, two times per week, with a trainer, for the semester.